orsinium/notes/rpg/bend-char.md

 The DM can reward luck points for good role playing.
 Also, some feats can give luck points for some actions.
 Every adventure starts with 1 luck point plus luck points rewarded between sessions, all unused ones from the previous adventure are lost.

-When you're under pressure and something must be done immediately (in a heat of battle), instead of 2d6 you roll one tweelve-sided die.
+When you're under pressure and something must be done immediately (in a heat of battle), instead of 2d6 you roll one 12-sided die.
 Why all that complication?
 Because it gives different probabilities.
 See these links: [2d6](https://anydice.com/program/20) and [1d12](https://anydice.com/program/1a58).

 ## Attributes